iamranbi/lec24/README.md

 <br> columns used in this project: year, wins, losses, and win percentage.

 ### User Guide
-<br> app.py — main application program file
+app.py — main application program file
 <br> model.py — file that contains data management code
 <br> templates/seasons.html — template
 <br> requirements.txt — file that contains the dependencies for this app